 Iceland has much more to offer than the popular (and crowded) Golden Circle and South Coast areas.
 We highly recommend exploring Iceland’s remote regions such as Snaefellsnes Peninsula, the Westfjords, Lake Myvatn, and the East Fjords.
 See our recommended tours & itineraries to get ideas on how to plan your trip to Iceland.

-With 2 weeks in Iceland, you can see a lot.
+With 2 weeks in Iceland, you can complete the entire ring road and add some great detours.
 This grand tour will take you to all the best places giving you plenty of time to hike, explore, and soak it all in.
 This 14-day itinerary covers all the major regions except the highlands, which you can see with a couple more days or by spending less time in some of the areas below.

 The Northern Lights are breathtaking…and elusive.
 Follow these tips to increase the chances you will see Mother Nature’s glorious display.

 Want to spend your holidays in a winter wonderland, see the northern lights, take a dogsled or snowmobile tour, hike on a glacier, or climb through ice caves?
 Iceland is the...

 Having a great first day in Iceland after a long flight requires a bit of planning.
 We recommend starting your adventure on the right foot by diving right into all the great...

 Planning a trip to Iceland in the high season?
 Skip the most crowded sights on Iceland's South Coast and along the Golden Circle, and visit these equally breathtaking spots...

 Landmannalaugar is a geothermal wonderland in the Fjallabak Nature Reserve, home to lava fields, hot pools, and steam puffs that rise from the earth.
 Hike among vibrantly hued...